IQ404/study-notes/README.md

 This will specify the backend (i.e. the hardware architecture) for Taichi to run on.

+❓ What does it mean to a Taichi program if I do `ti.init` multple places?

 ## Common Data Types

 - 32 bits integer: `ti.i32`